oracle/oci-utils/doc/oci_api.md

 Oci-utils includes a high level API for using OCI services.
 You are welcome to use this API in other projects.
-While this API is now and is subject to change, I won't break it unless it's really necessary.
+While this API is new and is subject to change, I won't break it unless it's really necessary.

 This document provides an overview and examples for using oci_api.